Are you looking for a public health graduate program that combines a theoretical and a hands-on approach?

 Our MPH graduates will contribute to solving complex public health challenges through critical thinking, using and creating evidence, engaging with communities, and collaborating on teams.

-- Common core curriculum across all MPH specializations.
+- common core curriculum across all MPH specializations

-Why did we change the curriculum?
+Why did we design the curriculum this way?

 We consulted with students, alumni, employers and others to consider what graduates need to be able to do, in addition to what we want them to know.
-This is known as competency driven curriculum.
+This is known as competency-driven curriculum.

 How will students benefit?

-The new curriculum offers many benefits.
+The curriculum offers many benefits.
 Students will:

-- become active learners.
+- become active learners;

-- apply concepts and solutions to situations.
+- apply concepts and solutions to situations; and

 - gain a firm foundation in broad public health principles and build on them with specialization courses.

-MPH graduates will be even more practice ready.
+MPH graduates will be practice ready.

 MPH Core Courses